acastango/pokecrystal-cs/README.md

 ## What works

-- Overworld with smooth-scroll movement (Crystal-accurate 14-frame walk)
+- Overworld started, camera isn't perfect yet.
 - Ledge hopping with arc animation and shadow sprite
-- Map connections (walking between routes)
+- Map connections (walking between routes) - though they are static and not scrollable
-- Warp tiles (buildings, caves)
 - NPC map objects and interaction scripting
-- Wild encounter system
+- Wild encounter system - Battle system, transitions, etc, not yet implemented
-- Basic battle engine (damage, type effectiveness, catch, experience)
+- Basic battle engine (damage, type effectiveness, catch, experience) <--- not tested, skeleton built, not fully wired
-- Map editor (Avalonia)
+- Designed for map editor (Avalonia)
-- Mod loader
+- Designed with a mod loader from start

 ## What doesn't (yet)